spatialos/UnrealGDK/SpatialGDK/Documentation/content/upgrading.md

 You can find out which branch you have checked out by following the instructions below:<br>

 1. In a terminal of your choice, change directory to the root of the repository.<br>
-1. Run `git status`.
+2. Run `git status`.
 This should return `On *-SpatialOSUnrealGDK-release` in your `UnrealEngine` repository and `On release` in your `UnrealGDK` repository.<br>
 If it returns a different branch, run `git checkout <branch-name>` to check out the branch that you want.

+> For more information about the different GDK branches and their maturity, see the [Versioning scheme page]({{urlRoot}}/content/pricing-and-support/versioning-scheme).

-## Step 2: Update your Unreal Engine fork and GDK.
+## Step 2: Update your Unreal Engine fork and GDK

 Before you begin, read the release notes on the releases page of the [`UnrealGDK` GitHub](https://github.com/spatialos/UnrealGDK/releases) so you understand the changes that you're about to download.

 To update your Unreal Engine fork and GDK to the latest version, complete the following steps:

 1. In a terminal, change directory to the root of `UnrealEngine`.
-1. Run `git pull` to update your Unreal Engine.
+2. Run `git pull` to update your Unreal Engine.
-1. In a terminal, change directory to the root of `UnrealGDK`.
+3. In a terminal, change directory to the root of `UnrealGDK`.
-1. Run `git pull` to update your GDK.
+4. Run `git pull` to update your GDK.
-1. Open **File Explorer**, navigate to the root directory of the Unreal GDK repository, and then double-click **`Setup.bat`**.
+5. Open **File Explorer**, navigate to the root directory of the Unreal GDK repository, and then double-click **`Setup.bat`**.
 You might be prompted to sign into your SpatialOS account if you have not signed in yet.
-1. In **File Explorer**, navigate to the `<GameRoot>` directory that contains your project's `.uproject` file.<br>
+6. In **File Explorer**, navigate to the `<GameRoot>` directory that contains your project's `.uproject` file.<br>
 Right-click on your `.uproject` file and select **Generate Visual Studio project files**.
 1. In **File Explorer**, navigate to `<GameRoot>\Content\Spatial`and delete `SchemaDatabase.uasset`.
 This is necessary because some GDK upgrades change how we handle schema, and this sometimes invalidates previously generated schema.